aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getConditionalFormats() {#getConditionalFormats--}

+<b>@deprecated.</b> Please use the 'conditionalFormats' property instead.
 Gets the conditional formats of the pivot table.

 ```javascript
 getConditionalFormats() : PivotConditionalFormatCollection;